UK Español Italiano Dansk Finnish Deutsch

 - be very pleasing aesthetically.

-The main difficulty is that people have been selectively breeding the traditional annual crops over a period of thousands of years.
+The main difficulty is that people have been selectively breeding the traditional annual crops for thousands of years.
 In that time the cultivated plants have often changed dramatically from the original wild species (cauliflowers, brussels sprouts and cabbage all derive from the same wild plant) whilst the taste and yield has also undergone great changes.
-Thus the cultivated lettuce was derived from a bitter tasting poisonous plant and the wild ancestor of carrots has a thin woody root that really does not make very pleasant eating.
+For example, the cultivated lettuce was derived from a bitter tasting poisonous plant, and the wild ancestor of carrots has a thin woody root that really does not make pleasant eating.

 A woodland garden.